Irish Ships and Shipping

 Its not only in the recent past that women have made their mark on Irish ships, The contribution that Irish women have made to the history of the maritime industry over the years has yet to be told.
 Stories of women like Josephine Carr from Cork the first WREN (Women's Royal Naval Service) to die on active service, She lost her life in Dublin bay along with 500 other's when the mail ship R.M.S.
 Leinster was torpedoed in 1918.

-but one of the first to change the norm and make her mark was Mrs. Linda Hayes (Linda Purdy) of the Irish ferries vessel M.V.Ulysses.
+One of the first to change the norm and make her mark was Mrs. Linda Hayes (Linda Purdy) of the Irish ferries vessel M.V.Ulysses.

 L.HAYES, C.MONKS, P.GREY AND K.DOVER